Rolling farmland. Historic landscapes. Urban green space. Scenic trails. Natural habitats. They’re all part of the fabric of our state.

 How does this affect you?

-The Land Trust protects Tennessee land for you and your family to have places to bike, hike, fish, farm, eat locally, play, relax, be healthy and breathe deeply… forever.
+The Land Trust for Tennessee protects land for you and your family to have places to bike, hike, fish, farm, play, relax, be healthy and breathe deeply… forever.

 Want to get in touch?
 Have a question?
 We are happy to help.
 Contact us today!